 - 0 Comments

 There's no hiding from it, the culture of streaming music is massive.
 You're more likely to get someone flicking through playlists on their phone than you are someone sitting down with vinyl.
-The vinyl puritans among us will scream heresey, screeching something about a loss less music experience.
+The vinyl puritans among us will scream heresy, screeching something about a lossless music experience.
 But let's face it, it's just easier.
 Artists and Labels alike have managed to not get swamped by the download wave of the late 00's.
-Instead they now ride high, surfing the crest as more and more sign up to subscription services like Spotify and Apple Music.
-This all together has created new oppotunities for otherwise forgotten artists, whose work can now break through to the listeners who will appreciate it.
+Instead, they now ride high, surfing the crest as more and more sign up to subscription services like Spotify and Apple Music.
+This all together has created new opportunities for otherwise forgotten artists, whose work can now break through to the listeners who will appreciate it.
 They are only unable to do so due to the complex series of algorithms employed by these streaming services to find artists they might like.

 Do you remember how back in the 90's and early 00's you could go into most music stores, browse through the genres you liked, every now and again picking one out and asking the store employees if you could listen to it first.
 This used to be how many people discovered bands they hadn't tried before.
 The store would make sure they laid out the music on a genre by genre basis so that you could find other artists similar to the ones you liked, essentially a very simple algorithm.
 Whereas now, a streaming service like Apple Music will build up a profile of your musical tastes based on what music you have listened to.
 This profile will then calculate based on the data of your profile, what music you might like, then it will compile a "For You" suggestion of playlists and artists.
 This is all done through complex algorithms, and it is through these algorithms that we are finding a new way to discover artists you may not have even heard of before.